-It looks as if the obesity crisis in America isn’t going away any time soon.
-In its sixth annual state-by-state survey, the Robert Wood Johnson Foundation recently reported that the incidence of obesity among adults has doubled – or nearly so – in 17 of the 50 states over the last 15 years.
-What’s even more staggering is that 20 years ago, not one state reported an obesity rate higher than 15% – now, obesity incidence tops 15% of the population in all 50 states.
+It looks as if the obesity crisis in America isn’t going away anytime soon.
+In its annual state-by-state survey, the Robert Wood Johnson Foundation recently reported that the incidence of obesity among adults has doubled, or nearly so, in 17 of the 50 states over the last 15 years.
+What’s even more staggering is that 20 years ago, not one state reported an obesity rate higher than 15%.
+Now, obesity incidence tops 15% of the population in all 50 states.

-Yes, we’re not as active as we should be, and we eat too much – but why has our calorie intake gone up so much in recent years?
-High calorie foods, bigger portions, and more frequent eating contribute, to be sure – but a recent study1 attempted to tease out which of these factors have contributed most to America’s problem with girth control.
+Yes, we’re not as active as we should be, and we eating more than ever.
+But why has our calorie intake gone up so much in recent years?
+High calorie foods, bigger portions and more frequent eating contribute, to be sure.
+But a recent study1 attempted to tease out which of these factors have contributed most to America’s problem with girth control.

-But it wasn’t just the total number of calories we’re eating that was of interest – the researchers really wanted to understand how these excess calories were making their way to our plates.
-So, they examined the data more carefully to look how each of three factors – meal frequency, portion size, and calorie density (the number of calories ‘per bite’ in the foods we eat) – affected the overall uptick in our calorie intake.
+But it wasn’t just the total number of calories we’re eating that was of interest.
+The researchers really wanted to understand how these excess calories were making their way to our plates.
+So, they examined the data more carefully to look at how each of three factors (meal frequency, portion size, and calorie density—the number of calories ‘per bite’ in the foods we eat) have affected the overall uptick in our calorie intake.

-Here’s how the numbers broke down: Between 1977 and 2006, our daily calorie intake from meals (counting both foods and beverages) went up by about 125 calories – and if you single out beverages alone, we’re slurping down about 135 calories more per day than we did in 1977—largely because our portion sizes have gone up.
+Here’s how the numbers broke down: Between 1977 and 2006, our daily calorie intake from meals (counting both foods and beverages) went up by about 125 calories.
+If you single out beverages alone, we’re slurping down about 135 calories more per day than we did in 1977—largely because our portion sizes have gone up.

-But that pales in comparison to what increased snacking has contributed: during the same time period, snacking piled on an additional 300 calories a day.
-The calorie density of the foods we’re eating didn’t really change that much – in other words, our foods didn’t get ‘more fattening’—we’re just eating more food, and eating it more often.
+That pales in comparison to what increased snacking has contributed.
+During the same time period, snacking piled on an additional 300 calories a day.
+The calorie density of the foods we’re eating didn’t really change that much.
+In other words, our foods didn’t get ‘more fattening’—we’re just eating more food and eating it more often.

 1 Popkin and Duffey.
 PLoS Medicine.
 June 2011, 8:6, 1-7.